 Remember!
 Everyone working with children should update their safeguarding knowledge at least every three years.
 UK Coaching also offers an online refresher course.

-Check out individual County Sport Partnership websites for details of local multi-sport workshops on Safeguarding & Protecting Children.
+View the individual County Sport Partnership websites for details of local multi-sport workshops on ‘Time to Listen’.